Date of Degree

 Copyright 2000 Andrea Gabriele Mueller

 Mueller, Andrea Gabriele.
-"The structure of education and its influence on occupational mobility: a comparative study between the United States and Germany." thesis, University of Iowa, 2000.
+"The structure of education and its influence on occupational mobility: a comparative study between the United States and Germany."
+MA (Master of Arts) thesis, University of Iowa, 2000.